VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/AdClickPredictor/readme.md

 Clicked on Ad: 0 (No) or 1 (Yes)
 ###  ⚙️ Workflow
 ###  Data Preparation:<br>
-1.	**Data Prep:** : Load CSV, clean missing values, and convert categorical strings to numeric formats.
+1.	**Data Prep:** : Load CSV, clean missing values, and convert strings to numeric formats.
 2.	**Split**: Split the data set into 80% Train and  20% Test data set.
 3.	**Pipeline**:<br>
    		* **Scale**: StandardScaler()<br>